pontoppi/webbcrawl/README.md

 Using pip:
 ----------
-To be uploaded to pip
+To be uploaded to pypi

 Basic command line usage:
 ------------------------